Intro

 Proof

 You do not have a headcount problem.
-You have an operator problem.
+You have an ops problem.

 Outbound motion automated